internaulte/bot-detection-scala/Scalability_and_architecture.md

 To ensure system is doing what is expected, it should be useful to use real bots to request a protected site.
 If the bot cannot access to the site, test is successful.
 In parallel, do not forget to try to connect as real human to the same protected site, with various browsers and systems and check if normal user can access.

+## Monitoring

+System resources usages can be monitor using probes on CPU and memory usages for instances, without slowing down the system.
+Grafana could be used to monitor easily resource usages.
+It could also request the stored results to monitor number of requests accepted an rejected in the last defined period.
+Requesting on the distributed data storage as exposed in part _How to store results ?_ would have no impact on system performance.